-Three validation services are in place, for which at least two SMEs can apply.
-If applicants only apply for individual modules and therefore do not reach the maximum value of \notin 22,000, the remaining services or modules are awarded to the SME with the next highest score.
+Three validation services are in place, for which after reopening the Open Call at least one additional SME will be selected.
+If applicants only apply for individual modules and therefore do not reach the maximum value of € 22,000, the remaining services or modules are awarded to the SME with the next highest score.

-Opens on Application deadline Announcement of selected applicants Agreement singature Expected starting dates of pilot action November 25, 2024 February 14, 2025 At the latest on March 28, 2025 April 2025 April/May 2025 17:00 CET ,
+Opens on Application deadline Announcement of selected applicants Agreement singature Expected starting dates of pilot action March 03, 2024 March 16, 2025 At the latest on March 28, 2025 April 2025 April/May 2025 17:00 CET •